 This is where you choose the date range you want to display for your metric.
-Select from our pre-set options, such as "Auto", "Maximum date range", "Today", "Yesterday", and "This year", or click "Custom" to apply a unique date range.
+Select from our pre-set options, for example, "Auto", "Maximum date range", "Today", "Yesterday", "Month to date", "This year", and "Year to date" or click "Custom" to apply a unique date range.
 Learn more about the difference between “Auto” and “Maximum” date range filters.

 You may notice some date ranges are not available.
 That's because the range of historical data you can access is dependent on your pricing plan.
 Learn more about stored data history and the date range window.

 Note: When you select “Since” as a custom date range setting, you choose a start date.
 The end date is based on the last day in your metric’s data or the last day that’s available to display based on your plan limit - whichever comes first.

 Metric filters display beside the date range in the top of the metric exploration window.
 Filter your data by selecting the members to include for each dimension.
 For example, if the dimension is "Channel", you might choose to filter on "Email", "Organic Search", and “Referral” to see data for those specific channels.
 See the example below.
 If your metric includes a lot of members, you can use the Search feature to quickly find them.

 Note: If there are filters that only apply to some of the metrics you’re exploring, you can see those details by clicking the filter information area, as shown below:

 Explore your metric by selecting options in the metric settings panel (located on the right side of the metric exploration window).
 The metric view dynamically updates with each choice you make.